gklyne/annalist/README.md

 Status
 ------

-The [release notes](documents/release-notes/release-v0.1.md) give an summary of the current state of technical features.
+The [release notes](documents/release-notes/release-v0.1.md) give an summary of the current released state of the software.

-Details of currebnt feature status are available  in the [TODO list](develop/documents/TODO.md) and [GitHub issues](https://github.com/gklyne/annalist/issues).
+Details of current feature development and status are available in the [TODO list](documents/TODO.md) and [GitHub issues](https://github.com/gklyne/annalist/issues).

 Plans for future features and developments are sketched in the [Development roadmap](documents/roadmap.md).